IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/WIKI.md

 # Short Title

-Use Advanced NLP and Tone Analyser to extract insights
+Use advanced NLP and Tone Analysis to extract meaningful insights.

 # Long Title

-Use Advanced NLP and Tone Analyser to extract insights such as Categories, Concepts, Emotion, Entities, Keywords, Sentiment, and positive sentences from a text file.
+Use Advanced NLP and Tone Analysis to extract meaningful insights such as Categories, Concepts, Emotion, Entities, Keywords, Sentiment, and positive sentences from a given text file.

 # Author